mlrun/mlrun/docs/genai/deployment/gpu_utilization.md

 ### Attention

 In deep learning models, attention mechanisms are used to focus on different parts of the input sequence.
 Attention mechanisms can be computationally expensive and can be a bottleneck for running large models.
 One way to improve GPU utilization is to use [FlashAttention](https://github.com/Dao-AILab/flash-attention), which is a more efficient attention mechanism that can lead to a significant speedup and memory reduction.
 Standard attention has memory quadratic in sequence length, whereas FlashAttention has memory linear in sequence length.
 This translates to a 10X memory savings at sequence length 2K, and 20X at 4K.
 As a result, FlashAttention can scale to much longer sequence lengths.
-FlashAttention-2 offer faster attention with better parallelism and work partition.
+FlashAttention-2 offers faster attention with better parallelism and work partition.

-## Inference Optimization
+## Inference optimization

 ### Batch Size

 Batch size is an important hyperparameter that can have a significant impact on GPU utilization.
 Increasing the batch size can lead to better GPU utilization and can lead to a speedup in inference time.
 However, increasing the batch size leads to higher latency.
-Static batching is not as optimal as dynamic batching for LLMs as not all inputs produce completion tokens at the same time, leading to the longest input to halt the rest.
+Static batching is not as optimal as dynamic batching for LLMs since not all inputs produce completion tokens at the same time, leading to the longest input to halt the rest.
 However, the big improvement here comes not just from GPU utilization but by increasing throughput.

 ### GPU allocation